Lai-YT/lai-yt.github.io/_posts/2023-02-20-summary-of-my-winter-vacation.md

 ![Accuracy, Coverage & Practice Time in weeks]({{ "/assets/images/" | append: page.assets | append: "/typing-club-accuracy-coverage-and-time-in-weeks.jpg" | relative_url }})

 This topic takes the second most time (25 hours ~).
-Because practicing typing somehow brings me a sense of accomplishment, I sometimes played some more stages in my relaxing time.
+Because practicing typing somehow brings me a sense of accomplishment, I sometimes played some more stages in my rest time.
 My current typing speed on symbols is pretty slow (< 20 wpm) but usually need to type many symbols when programming.
 Also, my error-correcting speed is quite slow. so I'll keep practicing blind typing in the coming semester.
 At least 30 minutes a day.

 Moreover, I practice on [monkeytype](https://github.com/monkeytypegame/monkeytype), an open-source typing website, to track the progress of my typing speed.
 The rock bottom on the left is when I start practicing blind typing.
 The typing speed will decrease at the beginning but **with practice, you'll become better eventually**.